matouseef93/Git-commands/Git-tutorial.md

 $ git mv file.txt new_file.txt <-- rename a file
 $ git log <-- view commit history
 $ git log --since = 2.weeks <-- view commit history from 2 weeks ago
+$ git log --reverse <-- view the commit history in reverse order, starting with the first commit
 $ git config --global alias.ci commit <-- alias for not having to type `git commit` and just do `git ci`
 $ git config --global alias.st status <-- alias not to have to type `git status` and just do `git st`
 $ git config --global core.excludesfile ~ / .gitignore <-- within `.gitignore` you list the files to be ignored